 Glory be!
 Glory be!

-It was a time of incredible Dwarrow activity.
+It was a time of incredible activity.
 Pokhrazad nearly doubled its hall numbers and population.
 Advancements in metallurgy led to the creation of sturdy protective items, such as the armors of interconnected plates.
 Plumbing mines were dug, and shoveled annually upwards were such vast quantities of Adamant and Mithril that entire rooms were made of the stuff.
-Millions of glittering gems were mined and hoarded and impressed into golden trinkets or silver baubles.
-Curling horns were built across the mountain peaks, and their thundering notes filled the valleys in vast orchestrations and national demonstrations of the supremacy of the Dwarrow.
+Millions of glittering gems were mined and hoarded and impressed into golden trinkets and silver baubles.
+Curling horns were built across the mountain peaks, and their thundering notes filled the valleys in vast orchestrations and proud demonstrations.
 Harps upon harps were manufactured, and the golden melodies of the Dwarrow became the standard for all harpers across the world.
 The Dwarf King became an imperial person.
 And the Dwarrow expanded over the surface world and enthralled many churls across Erub and Aran.

 But this age ended in a spectacular battle between the Dwarrow of Das EkLachen and the Nelqorana, who were rising into the preeminent position they would soon enjoy for a millennium.
 This was the sea and land battle of Nova Concord.
 And the breaking of the White Gates of Das EkLachen marked the end of Dwarrow supremacy.
 And many Dwarrow still spit on the name of the Nelqorana.

-The Halorvi are the northern people of Pokhrazad and so closely share in the cultural heritage of Greater Huraedon.
+The Halorvi are the northern people of Pokhrazad and closely share in the cultural heritage of Greater Huraedon.
 Their region of the halls of Pokhrazad is rich in precious metals and gems, and they like to decorate themselves in golden rings and necklaces.
-The Halorvi are among the tallest of all Dwarrow.
-The 21st Hall is in the north, and it has been the political center of Pokhrazad for two millennia and is the most lucrative agricultural center in the city.
-The Halorvi have fought more Dragon incursions than all the other Dwarrow people combined.
+The Halorvi are among the tallest of all the Dwarrow.
+The 21st Hall is in the north, and it has been the political center of Pokhrazad for two millennia.
+It is also the most lucrative agricultural center in the city, being the source of much Gen and Rer.
+The Halorvi are fierce enemies of the Dragon, and have fought many throughout their troubled history.
 Their mines are double the depth of their southern brethren.
-Their halls are deeper and more ancient than those of the south, and the caverns within are filled with the eroded faces of old kings.
+Their halls are also deeper and more ancient than those of the south, and their caverns within are filled with the eroded faces of old kings.

 The Snuorvi are the southern people of Pokhrazad and so closely share in the cultural heritage of Lower Huraedon.
-Their region of the halls is rich in the base metals and minerals, and they like to decorate themselves with iron and copper rings and necklaces, and in great ceremonies wear large and heavy masks out of these metals.
+Their region of the halls is rich in the base metals and minerals, and they like to decorate themselves with iron and copper rings and iron necklaces, and in great ceremonies wear large and heavy masks made out of these metals.
 The southern people are tall, but not as tall as their northern brethren.
 They control vast herds of goats and many lumber mills on the overland.
-Their mines are doing better than their northern brethren's, at the moment.
+Perhaps because they are less ancient, their mines are doing better than their northern brethren's, at the moment.
 Their halls are filled with waterfalls and bubbling streams, which have been taken and used to power machinery, and decorating these many falls are statues with water gushing out from below their lips like great beards.

 The Aznuorvi are the near-above-ground people of Pokhrazad and so share in similarities to many of the Elvish and Mannish civilizations that have moved across the surface world.
 They are largely literate in the runic, alphabetical, and character languages of the surface.
 They are darker skinned and are poorer than those of the deeper halls.
 They have dark eyes.
 They are the Dwarrow that most often explore the surface, and are known for their powerful voices and expert riding skills, especially upon goats, and they are precise marksman even when mounted.